moxl-420/GBC_LED/README.md

 Led board which does not rely on flexboard and optionally driven by ATTiny.
 I'll be updating this as I receive boards from factory.

+There are 2 ways to run this board:

+- Dumb/static: Buy just the resistors and leds of the bom.
+- Microcontroller: Buy the full BOM.

 !!!!
 ONLY bridge J1,J2,J3 when NOT using the microcontroller. !!!!
 If you just want a static led this is possible without microcontroller by bridging the jumpers 1 -3.